NationalGenomicsInfrastructure/ngi_reports/data/tests/project_overview/project_overview.md

 before delivering the raw data.

 ### Swedac Accreditation
-Many of the services that the National Genomics Infrastructure provide are accredited by [Swedac](http://www.swedac.se).
-These services are subject to highly stringent quality control procedures, so that you can be sure that your data is of excellent quality.
+The National Genomics Infrastructure is accredited by [Swedac](http://www.swedac.se).
+This means that our services are subject to highly stringent quality control procedures, so that you can be sure that your data is of excellent quality.

+Library preparation
+:   ![cross]
+Not Swedac Accredited

+Sequencing data
+:   ![tick]
 Swedac Accredited

+Data flow
+:   ![tick]
+Swedac Accredited

-:   Sequencing data, Data flow, Data processing
+Data processing

-Not Swedac Accredited
+:   ![tick]
+Swedac Accredited
-:   Library preparation

 # Sample Info